jahansabit/FO71237AECB81_javidm91/README.md

 ### How it works

 * When an item needs to be scraped, the URL is opened automatically using `os.system` function via Chrome browser and a Flask server starts and waits for a request to be received.
 * Upon loading the URL, the Chrome extension grabs all the HTML and sends it back to the Flask server at localhost, and then it is further processed.
-In this way Cloudflare thinks that the request is coming from a legitimate browser and no webdrver is being used.
+In this way, Cloudflare thinks that the request is coming from a legitimate browser and no webdriver is being used.

 ## Database